dokuzsertkol/areyti-2.0/README.md

 - Double-clicking a client's IP in the server UI allows interaction with that client.

 Disclaimer:
-Some server functions have been intentionally removed (e.g., accessing client files) to prevent misuse or malicious intent.
+Some server-side functions have been intentionally removed (e.g., accessing client files) to prevent misuse or malicious intent.